chamidugihan/MealBuddy/README.md

-# MealBuddy
-M-Commerce Application for selling pizza using Android Studio(Java)

 # 🍽️ MealBuddy

 MealBuddy is a dynamic food ordering app built using **Java** and **Firebase**.
 It allows users to browse menus, place orders, and receive real-time updates on their order status.
 The app also includes an **Admin Dashboard** for managing users, orders, and product data efficiently.